zhexuany/FlashPhoto/README.md

-BrushWork
+FlashPhoto
 =========

-Support code for CSci-3081W project iteration #1.
+Support code for CSci-3081W project iteration #2.

 Build the code by running